 Prepaid interest.
 Under the cash method, you generally cannot deduct any interest paid before the year it is due.
-Interest paid in advance can be deducted over the term of the loan.
+Interest paid in advance can be deducted only in the tax year in which it is due.

 Discounted loans.
 If interest or a discount is subtracted from your loan proceeds, it is not a payment of interest and you cannot deduct it when you get the loan.

-The amount of interest or discount subtracted from your loan produces original issue discount (OID).
-If the OID is de minimis, you can choose to deduct the OID in one of the following ways.
+For more information, see Original issue discount (OID) under Interest You Can Deduct, earlier.